robmarano/robmarano.github.io/courses/ece465/2023/ece465-syllabus-fall-2023.md

 Semester of the course: Fall 2023
 Dates of the course: 28 Aug 2023 – 15 Dec 2023 (15 sessions)
 Room: NAB 306 @ 6:00-8:50pm ET

-_Note for Fall 2023, this course runs as an independent study._

 "**Cloud computing** &mdash; the phenomenon by which services are provided by huge collections of remote servers." <br>
 &mdash; Andrew Tanenbaum & Maarten van Steen